ZisElite/DnD-helper/README.md

 # DnD-helper
 a discord bot for D&amp;D players

-(Abadoned due to Discord's commands changes)
+(Abandoned due to Discord's commands changes)